 The admissions process is the same as for domestic students, except SAT and/or ACT scores are highly recommended when applying and are required for scholarship consideration.

-If English is not your primary language, you must take one of our approved English Language Exams, including the TOEFL, IELTS, Duolingo, Cambridge or EIKEN test and receive the minimum required score as indicated in our academic catalog.
+If English is not an applicant's primary language, one of the following approved English Language exams, including the TOEFL, IELTS, Duolingo, Cambridge or EIKEN, must be submitted with the minimum required score as indicated in our academic catalog.

 • Proof of funding for the first year of study.

-• A copy of your passport and current U.S. visa if you already possess one.
+• A copy of their passport and current U.S. visa, if already issued.

-All undergraduate and graduate applicants who have educational experience outside the U.S. are required to provide an official course-by-course evaluation in English, including the cumulative grade-point average unless specifically exempted through a qualifying Embry-Riddle program.
+All undergraduate and graduate applicants with educational experience outside the U.S. must provide an official course-by-course evaluation in English, including a cumulative grade-point average unless specifically exempted through a qualifying Embry-Riddle program.
 For more information on international student admissions requirements, please visit erau.edu/becoming-student/international-students/enroll.

 Advisors provide personalized assistance, which includes degree planning tailored to individual needs and circumstances.
-Online degree programs feature multiple start dates throughout the year, with 10 undergraduate and five graduate terms with nine-week sessions.
+Online degree programs feature multiple start dates throughout the year, with 10 undergraduate and five graduate terms offered in nine-week sessions.
 For more information, visit worldwide.erau.edu/online-learning.